paul-ollis/vim-vpe/docs/api/api.vpe.mapping.rst

             is invoked from the command prompt and the return value is not used.
 Otherwise (the default) the function should return the text to be inserted.
+        *pass_info*
+            If set then the first argument passed to func is a MappingInfo object.
+Defaults to True.
         *args*
             Additional arguments to pass to the mapped function.
         *kwargs*: typing.Optional[dict]